PaloAltoNetworks/terraform-google-vmseries-modules/examples/panorama_standalone/README.md

 1. Access Google Cloud Shell or any other environment which has access to your GCP project

-2. Clone the repository and fill out any modifications to tfvars file (`example.tfvars` - at least `project`, `ssh_keys` and `allowed_sources` should be filled in for successful deployment and access to the instance after deployment)
+2. Clone the repository and fill out any modifications to tfvars file (`example.tfvars` - at least `project`, `ssh_keys` and `source_ranges` should be filled in for successful deployment and access to the instance after deployment)

 ```
 git clone https://github.com/PaloAltoNetworks/terraform-google-vmseries-modules